 Phuket Sunset Photos

-Sunset happens every single day and yet everyone seems to be instinctively attracted to it like a fly to a candle, including myself.
-I don’t pretend to know everything about sunset photography but I can share some useful tips that might help you improve if you are not happy with your own sunsets photos.
+Sunset happens every single day, and yet everyone seems to be instinctively attracted to it like a fly to a candle, including myself.
+I don’t pretend to know everything about sunset photography, but I can share some useful tips that might help you improve if you are not happy with your own sunset photos.

 1. Plan your photo